-This was the first ‘condorino’ that I acquired from Italy, a 1960 Mod.
-50 Gran Sport (Serial No. EP 9460) in the classic metallic ‘chartreuse’ paint scheme that distinguished the Legnano brand.
+This was the first ‘condorino’ that I acquired from Alessandro Nati of Arvello, Italy (aka tullio_s_quickrelease of eBay) a 1960 Mod.
+50 Gran Sport (Serial No. EP 9460) in the classic metallic ‘lizard yellow’ paint scheme that distinguished the Legnano brand.
 I have had some people comment that it is a colour one might expect to see on a fishing lure rather than a bicycle.
 However to the ‘cognoscenti’, this unique yellow-green metallic finish is to Legnano what the infamous celeste blue is to the Bianchi brand.
 In production, the frame received a terracotta primer as the base finish, then a metallic silver lacquer to create the pearlescent effect followed by the semi-transparent yellow-green lacquer.
 The overall paint scheme also included a white headtube and white banding on the downtube, both of which where painted before the decals were applied.

 The Mod.50 was Legnano’s top of the line ‘condorino’ featuring the Campagnolo Sport Group (c.1953) including the Legnano branded Campagnolo Sport chrome hubs (locknuts stamped ’58) with quick release skewers, Sport derailleur and the Sport single shift lever with a brazed-on fitting to the downtube.
 Complimenting the Campagnolo components is a proprietary Magistroni steel crank with the letters ‘L’ set within the chainring webbing (inside arms stamped ’60), Magistroni bottom bracket and headset, Way-Assauto pedals, a Regina Corsa 4 speed freewheel, Universal 39 side pull brakes (Brev 361666) and a Dansi front light and dynamo.
 Classic ‘condorino’ DNA at its best!